Due to the Coronavirus (COVID-19) we have had to change the way we process registrations. For further information please see our updates below.

 Following advice from Government regarding Coronavirus (COVID-19) pandemic, all of our face to face registrations and ceremonial services have been suspended until further notice.

-From Monday 30 March 2020 and until further notice, deaths will be registered by telephone appointment.
+Until further notice deaths will be registered by telephone appointment.

 There will be no requirement for relatives to collect the Medical Cause of Death Certificate from the hospital, care home or GP.